 Stabbing pain that radiates down into your legs may be the first indication you have sciatica.
-At The Painless Center in Carlstadt, Tenafly, and Fort Lee, New Jersey, Jason Chiu, MD, and his dedicated medical staff offer in-office pain intervention solutions for chronic sciatica pain.
+At The Painless Center in Carlstadt and Tenafly, New Jersey, Jason Chiu, MD, and his dedicated medical staff offer in-office pain intervention solutions for chronic sciatica pain.
 Dr. Chiu provides a comprehensive physical exam and diagnostic testing to rule out other conditions and creates a treatment plan to alleviate chronic sciatica pain for the short-term and long-term.
 Find out more about available treatments for sciatica by calling the office nearest you or by using the convenient online booking feature.

 The notorious pain of sciatica originates in your low back and often radiates down into your buttocks, hips, and legs.

 This type of condition results when something irritates or compresses the sciatic nerve, the largest nerve in your body.
 Irritation of this nerve often develops from a herniated disc, which occurs when one of the protective discs between your vertebrae ruptures and the jelly-like center pushes through, pressing on the nerve.

 Sciatica can also develop over time as your vertebrae wear down due to the natural aging process or due to a degenerative disease, like arthritis or osteoporosis.